Mormonism and polygamy: Teachings on the multiple wives of God and Jesus

-Top leaders used the examples of the polygamy of God the Father and Jesus Christ in defense of it and these teachings on God and Jesus' polygamy were widely accepted among Mormons by the late 1850s.
-In 1853, Jedediah M. Grant—who later become a First Presidency member—stated that the top reason behind the persecution of Christ and his disciples was due to their practice of polygamy.
-Two months later, apostle Orson Pratt taught in a church periodical that "We have now clearly shown that God the Father had a plurality of wives," and that after her death, Mary (the mother of Jesus) may have become another eternal polygamous wife of God.
+Top leaders used the examples of the polygamy of God the Father and Jesus Christ in defense of it and these teachings on God and Jesus' polygamy were widely accepted among Latter-day Saints by the late 1850s.
+In 1853, Jedediah M. Grant—who later became a member of the First Presidency—stated that the top reason behind the persecution of Christ and his disciples was due to their practice of polygamy.
+Two months later, apostle Orson Pratt taught in a church periodical that "We have now clearly shown that God the Father had a plurality of wives", and that after her death, Mary (the mother of Jesus) may have become another eternal polygamous wife of God.
 He also stated that Christ had multiple wives—Mary of Bethany, Martha, and Mary Magdalene—as further evidence in defense of polygamy.
 In the next two years the apostle Orson Hyde also stated during two general conference addresses that Jesus practiced polygamy and repeated this in an 1857 address.

-This teaching was alluded to by church president Brigham Young in 1870 and First Presidency member Joseph F. Smith in 1883.
+Modern teachings of the church

+In a teaching manual published by the church in 2015, the practice of polygamy is described as a "test of faith" that brought Latter-day Saints closer to God.
+Other recent church documents point to an increase in children as being why Mormons believe God commanded them to practice polygamy.
+An article on the church's website states that early Mormons believed that they would receive blessings from God by obeying the commandment of polygamy.

-Plural marriages of early church leaders
+Polygamous marriages of early church leaders

 Joseph Smith

-The 1843 polygamy revelation, published posthumously, counseled Smith's wife Emma to accept all of Smith's plural wives, and warns of destruction if the new covenant is not observed.
-Emma Smith was publicly and privately opposed to the practice and Joseph may have married some women without Emma knowing beforehand.
-Emma publicly denied that her husband had ever preached or practiced polygamy, which later became a defining difference between the LDS Church under Brigham Young and the Reorganized Church of Jesus Christ of Latter Day Saints (RLDS Church; now known as the Community of Christ), led by Joseph Smith III.
-Emma Smith remained affiliated with the RLDS Church until her death at the age of 74.
-Emma Smith claimed that the very first time she ever became aware of the 1843 polygamy revelation was when she read about it in Orson Pratt's publication The Seer in 1853.

-There is a subtle difference between "sealing" (which is a Mormon priesthood ordinance that binds individuals together in the eternities), and "marriage" (a social tradition in which the man and woman agree to be husband and wife in this life).
-In the early days of Mormonism, common practices and doctrines were not yet well-defined.
-Even among those who accept the views of conventional historians, there is disagreement as to the precise number of wives Smith had: Fawn M. Brodie lists 48, D. Michael Quinn 46, and George D. Smith 38.
-The discrepancy is created by the lack of documents to support the alleged marriages to some of the named wives.